webdriverio-boneyard/wdio-cucumber-framework/README.md

 Default: `false`

 ### failAmbiguousDefinitions
-**Please not that this is a wdio-cucumber-framework specifc option and not recognized by cucumber-js itself** Treat ambiguous definitions as errors.
+**Please note that this is a wdio-cucumber-framework specifc option and not recognized by cucumber-js itself** Treat ambiguous definitions as errors.

 Type: `Boolean`<br>